Bubble is an amazing application for quickly building MVPs and getting feedback. Bubble is the perfect tool to use for an MVP.

 When the dropdown's option is INR, the button will change the Currency to INR, and the Amount will be multiplied by 75.
 The default amount is in USD; we must multiply it by 75 to get the INR equivalent.

 Copy and paste this conditional statement to support all the currencies you want.

 Creating a developer account

-Create a new app here and then click on “My Apps and Credentials” section on the right.
+Create a new app here and click on the “My Apps and Credentials” section on the right.

 Sandbox and Live Client IDs

 Select the app that you just created and find the Sandbox Client ID.
-Copy this Client ID and go back to the Plugins section in the Bubble editor and paste it under Sandbox Client ID.
+Copy this Client ID, go back to the Plugins section in the Bubble editor, and paste it under Sandbox Client ID.

-Most of the heavy lifting is now done.
-You now need to test these transactions and you’re ready to go.
-Initiate a couple of transactions using the test card details and see if they reflect in your PayPal dashboard.
-Once you've tested and everything is working, you can push the changes live.
-Remember to uncheck the Production mode.
+Try processing a few transactions using the test card details and see if they appear in your PayPal dashboard.
+After you have tested everything and it is working, you can push the changes live.
+Make sure to uncheck the Production mode.